fredericGette/Lumia520/content/android/README.md

 ## Make a full backup of the phone

 > [!CAUTION]
-> This backup is mandatory when you zwant to return to Windows Phone 8.1 - of if the installation of Android failed.
+> This backup is mandatory when you want to return to Windows Phone 8.1 - of if the installation of Android failed.

 Switch the device to mass storage mode:
 `thor2 -mode rnd -bootmsc`